Torsion mangonel myth: Origin

+Absence of evidence

-It was only in 1910 that Rudolph Schneider pointed out that medieval Latin texts are completely devoid of any description of the torsion mechanism.
+In 1910, Rudolph Schneider pointed out that medieval Latin texts are completely devoid of any description of the torsion mechanism.
 He proposed that all medieval terms for artillery actually referred to the trebuchet, and that the knowledge to build torsion engines had been lost since classical times.
 In 1941, Kalervo Huuri argued that the onager remained in use in the Mediterranean region, but not ballistas, until the 7th century when "its employment became obscured in the terminology as the traction trebuchet came into use."
 In 1995, W.T.S.
 Tarver considered the traction powered machines to have provided a viable alternative to the "onager soon after the collapse of the Roman Empire and long before the introduction of the counterweight trebuchet in the 12th century."
 In 1997, Randall Rogers deemed it relatively certain that two-armed stone throwing machines (ballistas) were not used during medieval times, and although it is difficult to prove that one-armed ones (onagers) were not, he could not find any evidence that they were.
 In 1999, John France concluded that it was traction trebuchets that were used during the First Crusade.
 Similarly, Paul E. Chevedden considered the onager's days to be numbered by the 6th century, by the end of which "a new stone-projector, the traction trebuchet, had appeared in the Mediterranean."

 In 2006, Peter Purton called the continuation of torsion-artillery as the mangonel a myth.
 In 2018, Michael S. Fulton noted that there is "insufficient evidence at this time to conclusively prove or disprove that the use of torsion stone-throwers continued through the Middle Ages," but traction trebuchets appear to have been the most common, or only, mechanical stone thrower during the First Crusade.
-However there are still those who support the continued usage of torsion stone throwers as late as the 11th century.
-According to Bachrach writing in 2021, "Today, many scholars agree that both torsion and tension technology were used in the post-Roman West."
+However there are still those who support the continued usage of torsion stone throwers as late as the 11th century based on terminological and contextual arguments.
+Bachrach, a supporter of the continuist school of thought advocating for the existence of a medieval torsion siege engine, wrote in 2021 that "many scholars agree that both torsion and tension technology were used in the post-Roman West."